FOREX-Euro rebound stalls, focus shifts to EU summit

 With speculators’ short positions on the euro at a record high, traders were wary of the potential for short-squeeze, despite worries about stability of the banking system in Spain and political gridlock in Greece.

-“If someone is selling the euro now, I would rather use that as a chance to take profits (from euro short positions).
+“If someone is selling the euro now, I would rather use that as a chance to take profits.
 That’s the kind of feeling in the market now,” said a trader at a Japanese bank.

 Still, it kept some distance from a four-month low of $1.2642 hit last Friday with many traders wary of further selling after data from U.S. watchdog showed speculators’ short euro positions climbed to a record high of 173,869 contracts.